 We want to save our daughters and we need your help to do so.

-Thank you in advance for your kindness, your love and your compassion.
+Thank you in advance for your kindness, your love, your prayers, and your generosity.

 Pam and Chris Andrews